Please Wait The server is building the Menu System

 Exactly why is it required?

 There are two signals that PSIO needs in order to function that are not present on the expansion port.
 These are the CS (Chip Select) and INT (Interrupt) lines from the CD controller.
-The job of the Switch Board is to basically forward them as well as connect them back to the CD-ROM drive when PSIO is unplugged (or if you boot a CD-ROM).
+The job of the Switch Board is to basically forward these signals as well as connect them back to the CD-ROM drive when PSIO is unplugged (or if you boot a CD-ROM).
 In a nut shell, when PSIO is active, the internal CD-ROM controller is disabled and all accesses is redirected to the emulated CD-ROM controller in PSIO.
 All the hardware registers are still in the same place.

 How do I identify my model so I know what to download?

-When you disassemble your PlayStation, the mainboard will have a code marked “PU-XX” where “XX” is your model number.
+When you disassemble your PlayStation, the mainboard will have a code marked "PU-xx" (where "xx" is your model number).

 How hard is it to install the Switch Board?